+'''

-$$AvUSM - Part C < 40,$$
+AvUSM - Part C < 40,

+'''

-Descriptors
+Class Descriptors

-The average USM ranges used in the classification reflect the following descriptions:
+The average USM ranges used in the classifications reflect the following descriptions:

-- First Class: the candidate shows excellent problem-solving skills and excellent knowledge of the material, and is able to use that knowledge in unfamiliar contexts. - Upper Second Class: the candidate shows good problem-solving skills and good knowledge of much of the material. - Lower Second Class: the candidate shows adequate basic problem-solving skills and knowledge of much of the material. - Third Class: the candidate shows reasonable understanding of at least part of the basic material and some problem solving skills.
-Threshold level. - Pass: the candidate shows some limited grasp of basic material demonstrated by the equivalent of an average of one meaningful attempt at a question on each unit of study.
+- First Class: the candidate shows excellent skills in reasoning, deductive logic and problem-solving.
+He/she demonstrates an excellent knowledge of the material, and is able to use that innovatively in unfamiliar contexts. - Upper Second Class: the candidate shows good or very good skills in reasoning, deductive logic and problem-solving.
+He/she demonstrates a good or very good knowledge of much of the material. - Lower Second Class: the candidate shows adequate basic skills in reasoning, deductive logic and problem-solving.
+He/she demonstrates a sound knowledge of much of the material. - Third Class: the candidate shows reasonable understanding of at least part of the basic material and some skills in reasoning, deductive logic and problem-solving. - Pass: the candidate shows some limited grasp of basic material demonstrated by the equivalent of an average of one meaningful attempt at a question on each unit of study.
 A stronger performance on some papers may compensate for a weaker performance on others. - Fail: little evidence of competence in the topics examined; the work is likely to show major misunderstanding and confusion, coupled with inaccurate calculations; the answers to questions attempted are likely to be fragmentary only.